daronphang/programming-resources/architectures/software/modularity.md

 ### Coupling

+There are two types of coupling:

+- Static: Represents how static dependencies resolve within the architecture via contracts
+- Dynamic: Represents how quanta communicate at runtime, either synchronously or asynchronously

+An easy way to think about the difference is that static coupling describes how services are wired together, whereas dynamic coupling describes how services call one another at runtime.

+For example, in a microservices architecture, a service must contain dependent components such as a database, representing static coupling i.e. the service isn’t operational without the necessary data.
+That service may call other services during the course of a workflow, which represents dynamic coupling.
+Neither service requires the other to be present to function, except for this runtime workflow.
+Thus, **static coupling analyzes operational dependencies, and dynamic coupling analyzes communication dependencies**.

+#### Analysis

 Graph theory can be used to analyze coupling in codebases, as the method calls and returns form a call graph.
+Moreover, a **reliability analysis** can be performed to determine if something changes, what dependency might break.

 Two types of coupling can be measured:

 - Afferent coupling: Measures the number of incoming connections to a code artifact
 - Efferent coupling: Measures the outgoing connections to other code artifacts